iodepo/odis-arch/schema/docs/README.md

 Note that at present the schema.org type Map only offers one special property beyond the parent CreativeWork.
 That is a [mapType](https://schema.org/Map) which is an enumeration of types that do not apply to OIH use cases.
-However, the use of the Map typing itself may aid in narrowing search requests later to a specific createive work.
+However, the use of the Map typing itself may aid in narrowing search requests later to a specific creative work.

 ## Notes